 Dr. Jason LaTouche, Associate Professor of Sociology, was named Tarleton's Director of Academic Assessment on January 1, 2013.

-Dr. Carol Key, Associate Professor of Sociology, will take students Chelsea Gadoury and Eva Sepeda to perform research in three Maya Villages in Belize.
-They will be performing this research in the month of July, 2013.
+Dr. Carol Key, Associate Professor of Sociology, took students Chelsea Gadoury and Eva Sepeda to perform research in three Maya Villages in Belize.
+They performed this research in the month of July, 2013.

 Mr. Anthony Smith, who just received his MA in History in May 2013, won the "Best Student Essay Award" from the West Texas Historical Association for his paper, "The Creation of Cleburne State Park by the CCC," in April 2013.
 Mr. Smith presented this paper at the annual meeting of the West Texas Historical Association (Midwestern State University, April 2013) and will publish it in the West Texas Historical Association Yearbook shortly.
 Mr. Smith also gave a short talk on his research to the Dean's Circle of Tarleton's College of Liberal and Fine Arts in April 2013.
 We are all very proud of him.

 Dr. Matthew Hallgarth officially received tenure and was promoted to Associate Professor of Philosophy in May 2013.
 He is in his second year as the representative of the Department of Social Sciences on the Tarleton Faculty Senate.